Prince Charles in no hurry to become king - Time magazine

 "Prince Charles' passion lies with the charitable empire he has built up, and all of his initiatives," she said.

-In his own comments to Mayer, Charles seeks to convey that passion to a sometimes sceptical public.
+In his own comments to Mayer, Charles seeks to convey that passion to a sometimes skeptical public.

 Charles hints at a degree of frustration at not always being understood or trusted by the public, saying that he takes joy in his wife Camilla and his new grandson Prince George, "which is what this is all about".